Traveling to and in Bern, plus city map

 Traveling from the city to the mountains (for example those near Lucerne or Interlaken) takes 1 to 2 hours by train.

-How many days to spend in Bern?
+How many days should I spend in Bern?

 One day in Bern is enough to quickly see all of its highlights, such as the Clock Tower, the Parliament Building, and the Münster Cathedral.

 Allow 2 to 3 days if you really want to get to know the town.
-You can even spend your entire holiday in Bern, as it’s located centrally and allows you to explore several Swiss regions during your day trips.
+You can even spend your entire holiday in Bern, as it’s located centrally and allows you to explore multiple Swiss regions during your day trips.

 What does the name “Bern” mean?